FAQs

 18. Is distance learning possible?

-19. Some cannot enroll for a full academic year, or do not pursue a MA, but would like to follow one specific course or program.
+19. Some cannot enroll for a full academic year, or do not pursue a MA.
 Is there an option offered in this matter?

 AUNOHR offers an individual courses with the opportunity to register for one or more courses, without commitment to any higher education majors.
 The academic administration announces every semester a list of the available courses for an open degree program.